Total Maximum Daily Load (TMDL)

 *5.395 is the constant used to convert cfs times mg/L to pounds/day.

 There are no known nonpoint sources of TRC in the impaired stream segment.
-Thus the nonpoint source load allocation for TRC is zero pounds per day.
+Thus the nonpoint source load allocation for TRC is zero pounds per day.5.
+Waste Load Allocation (Point Source Loads)

-The point source waste load allocation (WLA) would be calculated by the formula :
+The point source waste load allocation would be calculated by the formula

 (WWTP design flow in cfs)(effluent TRC limit in mg/L)(5.395) = TRC pounds/day

-The Margin of Safety (MOS) is implicit based on the following conservative assumptions.
-The Wasteload Allocation calculation assumes the critical low flow of zero when the West Plains WWTP is discharging at a magnitude as high as its design flow.
+The Margin of Safety is implicit based on the following conservative assumptions.
+The Wasteload Allocation calculation assumes the critical low flow of zero when the Alton WWTP is discharging at a magnitude as high as its design flow.
 This circumstance would be a rare occasion.
-Also, Howell Creek is effluent dominated, therefore the water quality is really the West Plains effluent quality.
-The permit monitoring will provide assurance that the WQS will be achieved and therefore provides another degree of conservatism in the TMDL.
+Also, Piney Creek is effluent dominated, therefore the water quality is really the Alton effluent quality.
+Since aquatic life seems to be more sensitive to TRC in warm weather, the Missouri standard for TRC provides an additional intrinsic margin of safety during fall, winter and spring.
+The permit monitoring will provide assurance that the WQS will be achieved and therefore provides another degree of conservatism in the TMDL.7.
+Seasonal Variation

 Because the impairment is due to a single point source, and there are no nonpoint sources, the consideration of the critical low flow takes into account seasonality.
-It would be at that low flow where concern would arise as to not meeting the chlorine permit limit and thus violating Missouri Water Quality Standards.
+It would be at that low flow where concern would arise as to not meeting the chlorine permit limit and thus violating state standards.
+The states standard of 0.01 mg/L is protective of the most sensitive temperature conditions, warm water, and at other seasons there is an additional intrinsic margin of safety.8.
+Implementation and Monitoring Plans

-This TMDL will be implemented through permit action.
-West Plains NPDES permit MO-0096610 was re-issued October 25, 1996, with chlorination required, but no TRC limits.
+Alton NPDES permit MO-0049492 was re-issued November 19, 1999, and expires November 18, 2004.
+The present permit allows 1.0 mg/L of TRC in the effluent.
+This amount is not protective of aquatic organisms in Piney Creek.
+A limit of 0.01 mg/L will protect organisms adequately.
+Implementation will be accomplished through permit action.
 The permit will be modified to include the requirement of dechlorination, with a monthly average and daily maximum of 0.01 mg/L TRC and quarterly monitoring of TRC in the effluent.
 As with all of Missouris TMDLs, if continuing monitoring reveals that water quality standards are not being met, the TMDL will be reopened and re-evaluated.
-This TMDL will be incorporated into Missouris Water Quality Management Plan.
+This TMDL will be incorporated into Missouris Water Quality Management Plan.9.
+Reasonable Assurances

 MDNR has the authority to write and enforce NPDES permits.
-Inclusion of a dechlorination requirement and effluent limits into a state NPDES permit, and quarterly monitoring of the effluent reported to MDNR, should provide reasonable assurance that instream water quality standards will be met.
+Inclusion of a dechlorination requirement and effluent limits into a state NPDES permit, and quarterly monitoring of the effluent reported to MDNR, should provide reasonable assurance that instream water quality standards will be met.10.
+Public Participation

-This water quality limited segment is included on the approved 1998 303(d) list for Missouri.
-The MDNR Water Pollution Control Program developed this TMDL and placed it on public notice December 8, 2000.
-Groups receiving the public notice announcement included the Missouri Clean Water Commission, West Plains WWTP, the Water Quality Coordinating Committee, the TMDL Policy Advisory Committee, Stream Team volunteers in the watershed, and others that routinely receive the public notice of NPDES permits.
-Copies of the notice, any comments received and MDNRs response to comments will be on file with MDNR.
+These water quality limited segments are included on the approved 1998 303(d) ist for Missouri.
+MDNRs Water Pollution Control Program developed this TMDL.
+A public notice period from December 8, 2000 to January 7, 2001, was held.
+Groups receiving the public notice announcement include the Missouri Clean Water Commission, the affected facility, the Water Quality Coordinating Committee, the TMDL Advisory Committee, Stream Team volunteers in the watershed, and others that routinely receives the public notice of NPDES permits.
+Copies of the notice, comments and MDNRs response to the comments are on file with MDNR.11.
+Appendices and List of Documents on File with MDNR

-Appendix A Land use map for the Howell Creek watershed
+Appendix A--Land use map for Piney Creek watershed

 Documents on file with MDNR: